julie-ng/cloud-architecture-review/README.md

 Cannot use v16 until this bug for m1 macs is fixed [docker/for-mac#5831](https://github.com/docker/for-mac/issues/5831)

+## Infrastructure

+The Terraform infrastructure as code performs the following:

+- **Azure Container Registry**
+  just for this application (because its lifecycle should be different from the AKS clusters)
+- **RBAC - Kubelets can pull images**
+  grants AKS cluster kubelets permission to pull images from this repo
+- **Service Principal**
+  to use in CI/CD to push/pull images to this container registry.

 ## Special Directories

 You can create the following extra directories, some of which have special behaviors.
 Only `pages` is required; you can delete them if you don't want to use their functionality.